Lan0-NTD/lan0-ntd.github.io/content/1. Proposal/_index.md

 This document presents a SaaS solution that leverages AI models to assist small and medium-sized enterprises (SMEs) and individual users in reading, analyzing, and automatically generating contracts.
 The system uses OCR to extract clauses from user-submitted images or documents, after which the AI model detects potential risks and suggests more favorable modifications for the user.

-The solution is deployed on the AWS platform using EC2, n8n, DynamoDB, Lambda, and Amplify, ensuring comprehensive security, modularity, and scalability.
+The solution is deployed on the AWS platform using EC2, n8n, DynamoDB and Amplify, ensuring comprehensive security, modularity, and scalability.

 ---